 If absent from work for 7 calendar days or less, the employee does not have to provide a sick note, but they can be asked to self-certify on their return to work.
 This means they must provide a written explanation of their absence, typically by email or by completing a self-certification form.
 If the employee has been off work sick for more than 7 days in a row, and has taken sick leave, they must provide a sick note.

-Now known as a ‘fit note’ or a ‘statement of fitness for work’, the sick note is the document issued by the employee’s GP or hospital doctor to certify the patient’s inability to work by reason of either illness or injury.
-A similar document can be provided by a physiotherapist, podiatrist or occupational therapist instead, provided the employer agrees.
+Now known as a ‘fit note’ or a ‘statement of fitness for work’, the sick note is the document issued by an authorised medical professional (such as a GP, hospital doctor, nurse, occupational therapist, pharmacist or physiotherapist) to certify the patient’s inability to work by reason of either illness or injury.
 This document can then be used by the employee to claim sick pay if unfit for work and, in cases where the employee is potentially fit for work, ways in which the employer can support their return.

 How do sick notes work?